 Guidelines

-• These gardens support street trees that are planted and maintained by Council – roots must not be disturbed and trunks must be clear of mulch or soil buildup.
+• These gardens support street trees that are planted and maintained by Council – roots should not be disturbed and trunks must be clear of mulch or soil buildup.

 • This is slow, low-impact gardening for biodiversity – with no herbicides or pesticides.

-• All planting will be in accordance with the Brisbane City Council Verge Garden Guidelines.
+• All planting must be in accordance with the Brisbane City Council Verge Garden Guidelines.